Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Conclusion and outlooks

-\item The supervised scheme is robust versus various kinds of noise affecting the synaptic tensor.
-This {\em ultra-noise tolerance} is achieved in the low load regime, where the redundancy of information in the couplings succeeds to mitigate the noise (see also \cite{BarraPRLdetective} to deepen the role of redundancy in lowering the signal-to-noise threshold for pattern's detection). \end{enumerate} As far as the computational and mathematical technicalities are concerned, even in supervised regime, the post-synaptic potentials do not share any Gaussian shape, thus universality of the quenched noise in spin glasses does not apply and standard techniques such as the replica trick and interpolation approaches do not work straightforwardly.
-We adapted the latter by implementing estimates on these distributions with large deviation theory and evaluated their averages by stability analysis, see appendix \ref{app:LDT}: this route resulted in full accordance with numerical simulations.
+\item In the low-load regime, the excess in the available resources can be exploited to mitigate the effects of noise affecting the synaptic tensor.
+In particular, the network can tolerate an additive noise that scales super-linearly with the network size (see also \cite{BarraPRLdetective} to deepen the role of redundancy in lowering the signal-to-noise threshold for pattern detection). \end{enumerate} As far as the computational and mathematical technicalities are concerned, in the supervised regime, the post-synaptic potential do not exhibit any Gaussian shape, thus universality of the quenched noise in spin glasses \cite{CarmonaWu, Genovese, Longo} does not apply directly.
+However, we have exploited CLT in order to replace the potential as a product of Gaussians and, then, thanks to universality of quenched noise results in \cite{CarmonaWu}, we were able to deal with a single gaussian variable.

-Finally, we implemented a numerical Monte Carlo scheme that employs Plefka's effective dynamics to avoid any additional numerical slowdown related to the evaluation of the (huge) synaptic tensors (whose sizes get bigger as $P$ grows) appearing in the dense scenario.
-It is worth noting that these technical extensions are of broad generality and can be applied to several other neural networks.
+Finally, we implemented a numerical MC scheme that employs Plefka's effective dynamics to avoid a numerical slowdown related to the evaluation of the synaptic tensors whose sizes get exponentially bigger as $P$ grows.
+It is worth noting that these technical extensions are of broad generality and can be applied to other kinds neural network.

-Beyond full coherence among analytical predictions and numerical simulations in the random setting, we also tested the whole theory on MNist and Fashion MNist datasets to observe that \begin{itemize} \item When the network lies in the retrieval region of its phase diagram, a single step of Plefka dynamics is sufficient to accomplish the classification task.
+Beyond full coherence between analytical predictions and numerical simulations in the random setting, we also tested the whole theory on MNist and Fashion MNist datasets to observe that \begin{itemize} \item When the network lies in the retrieval region of its phase diagram, a single step of Plefka's dynamics is sufficient to accomplish the classification task.
 This further corroborates the fact that classification with our networks is computationally inexpensive and highlights a practical usage of the knowledge stemming from the phase diagram \item The higher the interaction degree $P$, the higher the performance of the machine, being measured by classification accuracy, until a plateau is reached.
 This highlights the advantage of using networks characterized by higher-order interactions, especially equipped with supervised training as in this case the minimal dataset size for secure learning does not scale with $P$. \end{itemize}